vlachenal/my-hue-naise/README.md

 ## Installation
 Extract or copy files into your web server folder according to its configuration.
+Configure your webserver to interpret PHP files and unable PHP sqlite3 and PDO::sqlite3 in your PHP configuration.

 ### Nginx
 This kind of configuration seems to work in your server section: